Make this one pot roasted veggie beef chili dinner Sunday night and eat for several days during the week!

 To roast the veggies (*see below for the slow cooker option and skip roasting altogether)

 - Place an oven rack in the middle position and preheat the oven to 450 degrees Fahrenheit

-- Line a large cookie sheet with aluminum foil, place the chopped veggies on the pan and toss the veggies with olive oil, salt, and pepper
+- Line one or two large cookie sheet with aluminum foil, place the chopped veggies on the pan in a single layer and toss the veggies with olive oil, salt, and pepper.

 - Place the sheet of veggies in the hot oven for 30 minutes (set a timer for 15minutes and turn the pan before cooking an additional 15minutes – this will ensure even roasting)

 - You can prepare the rest of the chili while the vegetables are roasting